Page loading ... Please wait.

 Pumpkin Muffins: Preheat oven to 400 degrees F (205 degrees C).
 Place rack in the middle of the oven.
 Line 12 muffin cups with paper liners or spray with a non stick vegetable spray.

-In a medium sized bowl mix together the pumpkin puree, eggs, buttermilk, oil, and vanilla extract.
+In a medium sized bowl mix together the pumpkin puree, eggs, buttermilk, and oil.
 Set aside.

 In a large mixing bowl, combine the flour, bran, sugar, baking powder, baking soda, cinnamon, and salt.
 Add the milk and egg mixture to the flour mixture.
 Stir until just combined.
 Fold in the raisins.
 Do not over mix the batter or the muffins will be tough when baked.